oceanseth/Masky/README.md

    - Validate service account JSON format
    - Ensure Firebase project has Admin SDK enabled

-4. **Twitch OAuth failures**
+4. **Twitch OAuth failures (`auth/operation-not-allowed`)**
+   - This error means you're using the old OIDC provider approach
+   - The app now uses a **custom OAuth flow** - make sure you have:
+     - Set `VITE_TWITCH_CLIENT_ID` in your `.env` file
+     - Added the correct redirect URI in Twitch Developer Console
+     - Deployed the backend with the `/api/twitch_oauth_callback` endpoint
-   - Verify redirect URI matches Twitch app settings
+   - Verify redirect URI matches Twitch app settings exactly
-   - Check client ID and secret are correct
+   - Check client ID and secret are correct in SSM
    - Ensure scopes are properly requested

 ### Debug Mode